ckan/ckanext-deadoralive/README.markdown

 In the `[app:main]` section of the CKAN config file:

+    # The names of the users who're allowed to access the deadoralive plugin's
+    # API to post link checker results.
+    # The API key of one of these users must be passed to deadoralive.py when
+    # you run it.
+    # We recommend creating a special deadoralive user for this purpose that is
+    # not a sysadmin or organization admin user - that way the link checker
+    # can run with the minimum permissions that it needs.
+    ckanext.deadoralive.authorized_users = deadoralive

     # The minimum number of hours to wait before re-checking a resource
     # (optional, default: 24).
     ckanext.deadoralive.recheck_resources_after = 24